alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 - **for local connection**
     - here is what the archived package contains to be able to execute tests server-side when AltServer is running on a separate machine, not on the one offered by BitBar:
-        - a `license.txt` file which will store your AltTester Desktop PRO license, needed to run batch mode commands - if you only have 1 seat per license please remove the activation in other places before using it here
+        - a `license.txt` file which will store your AltTester® Desktop PRO license, needed to run batch mode commands - if you only have 1 seat per license please remove the activation in other places before using it here
         - the `requirements.txt` file
         - the `tests` folder (which contains also the `pages` folder)
     <!-- To insert here the link to the repo -->